 City Civic and Recreation areas are characterized by indoor and outdoor facilities located on public land.
 These areas may include a range of programmed spaces, such as athletic, arts and cultural amenities, or museums.
 Some schools and community association buildings may be found in these areas where there are no significant on-site park or open spaces.
-Schools or community association buildings that are co-located or integrated with other civic uses, such as libraries and protective and emergency services are appropriate in this category.
+Schools or community association buildings that are co-located or integrated with other civic uses, such as libraries, protective and emergency services, and municipality-operated buildings are appropriate in this category.

 City Civic and Recreation areas may include amenities where membership or user fees are required, such as golf courses.
-The private sector, public sector, non-profit agencies, charities and partnerships may play a role in the ownership, operation and development of these community assets.
+The private sector, public sector, non-profit agencies, charities, and partnerships may play a role in the ownership, operation, and development of these community assets.

 - a.
-City Civic and Recreation areas should support: - a range of recreation, civic, arts and cultural opportunities to meet the needs of an increasingly diverse city in all seasons; and, - ii. commercial services that complement the primary function of the site; and, - iii. protective and emergency services, and municipal-operated buildings. - b.
+City Civic and Recreation areas should support: - a range of recreation, civic, arts and cultural opportunities to meet the needs of an increasingly diverse city in all seasons; - ii. commercial services that complement the primary function of the site; and, - iii. protective and emergency services, and municipal-operated buildings. - b.
 All types of care facilities and non-market housing are appropriate in this category and are encouraged to locate in integrated civic facilities where there is convenient access to community services and amenities.

 - c.
-City Civic and Recreation areas should: - support adaptable spaces and amenities designed to be multi-purpose and accommodate a range of uses that respond to diverse needs in the community;
+City Civic and Recreation areas should: - i. support adaptable spaces and amenities designed to be multi-purpose and accommodate a range of uses that respond to diverse needs in the community; - ii. identify and integrate cultural landscapes in their design and layout; - iii. be designed in a manner that is safe and accessible by all ages and abilities;

-- ii. identify and integrate cultural landscapes in their design and layout; - iii. be designed in a manner that is safe and accessible by all ages and abilities; - iv. consider opportunities for publicly-accessible drinking fountains and washrooms; and, - v. support community gatherings, festivals, cultural activities and special events by providing adequate servicing, access, space and facilities based on the size and function of the area. - d.
+- iv. consider opportunities for publicly-accessible drinking fountains and washrooms; and, - support community gatherings, festivals, cultural activities and special events by providing adequate servicing, access, space, and facilities based on the size and function of the area. - d.
 City Civic and Recreation areas may support the presence of wildlife and pollinators by providing habitat. - e.
-The provision of space for local food production, processing, sales and programming is encouraged on-site or within community facilities. - f.
-Building Scale modifiers are not applied within the City Civic and Recreation areas for uses that comprise recreation, civic, arts and cultural opportunities, emergency services or municipal infrastructure.
+The provision of space for local food production, processing, sales, and programming is encouraged on-site or within community facilities.